coderpros/paypal-express-api-classic-asp/README.md

 > Sample Paypal Express API example with JavaScript and Classic ASP

+## Notes
+1) If you receive this error:
+msxml6.dll error '80072f0c'
+A certificate is required to complete client authentication /paypal.express.ui/inc/PaypalObject.class.asp, line 37

+Thiat is because you do not have a *client* cert.
+The **second** answer on this StackOverflow question solves the problem: https://stackoverflow.com/questions/9212985/cant-use-https-with-serverxmlhttp-object

 ## Change Log
 * 2021/05/11: Project creation / initial checkin.